tormaroe/fortholito/README.md

      swap               true               tuck               within
      words
     ok

+In addition to the words there are some constructs like *if* and iteration using *begin..until* and *begin..while..repeat*.
+You should have a look in the examples directory as well as the spec.rb file to learn more.

 As a treat to Ruby developers I've also made it possible to drop into Ruby inside strings.